fedspendingtransparency/data-act-broker-backend/README.md

 # The DATA Act Broker Repository

-The DATA Act Broker repository is the API that is used to communicate to the web front end.
+The DATA Act Broker repository is the API, which communicates to the web front end.
 The repository has two major directories: scripts and handlers.

 ```
 dataactbroker/